-B2B executives in industries ranging from industrial goods to financial services to healthcare find loyalty to be a powerful lever for them.
-But earning loyalty in B2B markets poses unique challenges, often involving complicated channel structures, concentrated buyer communities or large accounts with many people influencing the relationship.
-Defining who the customers really are and how to best engage them requires tailored solutions and a higher level of sophistication.
+B2B executives in industries ranging from industrial goods to financial services to healthcare find loyalty to be a powerful lever.
+But earning loyalty in B2B markets poses unique challenges, often involving complicated channel structures, concentrated buyer communities, or large accounts with many people influencing the relationship.
+Defining who the customers are and how to best engage them requires tailored solutions and a higher level of sophistication.

 Despite the professed importance of customer relationships, it's getting tougher to maintain them: In a recent survey by Bain & Company of 290 executives in B2B industries throughout 11 countries, 68% of respondents said customers are less loyal than they used to be.
-B2B companies thus need to go beyond mere satisfaction to earn customers' enthusiasm and loyalty so that they can improve the business's economics.
-Customer loyalty has a big upside on several fronts that combine to accelerate organic growth:
+To improve their businesses’ economics, B2B companies thus need to go beyond mere satisfaction to earn customers' enthusiasm and loyalty.
+Customer loyalty has a big upside on several fronts that combine to accelerate organic growth.

-B2B companies who are starting out with Bain's Net Promoter System® should aim to create a system that's highly tailored to the dynamics of the particular industry.
-B2B settings often involve several customer constituencies including gatekeepers, business leaders and operational users.
+B2B companies who are starting with Bain's Net Promoter System should aim to create a system that's highly tailored to the dynamics of the particular industry.
+B2B settings often involve several customer constituencies including gatekeepers, business leaders, and operational users.
 Each group has different needs and requires different types of interactions from providers.
-The design around when, how and with whom to engage will depend on the provider's channel structure (intermediaries or not), the structure of decision making in the account (external influencers or not), and relevant episodes or moments of truth for the customer.
+The design around when, how, and with whom to engage will depend on the provider's channel structure (intermediaries or not), the structure of decision making in the account (external influencers or not), and relevant episodes or moments of truth for the customer.

 For an Indian steel company, the insights gleaned from such conversations formed the basis for a new product that is shaping up to be one of its most profitable.
-By collecting feedback from more than 1,000 end users, retailers and contractors, the company identified an opportunity to target certain farming segments with premium wire fencing.
-These discussions revealed that one customer segment prized durability because if a wire fence broke, the crops attached to it would fall and rot, while another segment valued ease of installation, so that fencing could be moved to accommodate different crops.
+By collecting feedback from more than 1,000 end-users, retailers, and contractors, the company identified an opportunity to target certain farming segments with premium wire fencing.
+These discussions revealed that one customer segment prized durability because if a wire fence broke, the crops attached to it would fall and rot, while another segment valued the ease of installation so that fencing could be moved to accommodate different crops.
 This feedback led the company to design a new wire product that is thicker and has a more advanced protective coating for durability.